P A L E R M O

 Palermo’s Norman legacy is well-preserved in its UNESCO-listed treasures.
 The Palatine Chapel, tucked within the Palazzo dei Normanni, is a shimmering jewel of Byzantine mosaics and Arabesque woodwork.

 The rest?
 A mix of crumbling golden baroque facades and hidden courtyards.
+Go forth and discover what of this world of dreams and hidden lore ye will.

 Street Markets & Sicilian Life